apache/shardingsphere/document/current/content/faq/_index.en.md

 For more alias usages, please refer to [Proxool](http://proxool.sourceforge.net/configure.html) official website.

-PS: sourceforge can only be visited without the firewall.

 #### 12. Why are the default distributed auto-augment key strategy provided by ShardingSphere not continuous and most of them end with even numbers?

 Answer: